Ebubekir-Tas/map-util/README.md

 # Instructions:

-* Load the required map from an account from either NA, EU, or Xgen servers.
+* Load the required map from an account from either NA, EU, or Xgen servers from a specified map slot.
+* Through the same application authenticate your account from either the NA or EU server.
+* Optionally change map name and respawn timers or map data.
+* Login to Leo's NA or EU Private Server and save map to desired slot.

+To modify respawn timers directly through map data:
 * Expand Map Data and scroll down through the values until you find "&ws"
 * Right of "&ws" are weapon spawns.
 Each weapon has 4 values.
 First two are what I assume XY positions, 3rd is the value, 4th is the weapon spawn timer.
 If it says 20, it's 20 seconds.
 * Change respawn timers by modifying value in Map Data.
-* Through the same application authenticate your account from either the NA or EU server.
-* Optionally change map name and slot number, save it.
-* Login to Leo's EU Private Server and search up your XGen account you saved the map on.

-Future: in-browser Map Editor and UI modernization
+Future: in-browser Map Editor and UI modernization More QoL features and better UI

 # FAQ: